The Latest from the ABM Experts

 How to Use Intent Data to Level up Your Demand Gen Engine

-You can use intent data to level up many parts of your B2B marketing practice (and many marketers already are).
+You can use purchase intent data to level up many parts of your B2B marketing practice (and many marketers already are).
 Here are just a few tactical plays.

 Run Proactive Ads to Companies With Intent for Your Topic Area

 Intent is your earliest signal that a company might be entering a buying cycle for your product or service.
-The simplest way to get value out of intent data is by using it as a trigger for entry into an advertising program.
+The simplest way to get value out of customer intent data is by using it as a trigger for entry into an advertising program.

 In Terminus, your Bombora intent data has two values: